in3rsha/bitcoin-utxo-dump/README.md

 ## Thanks

  * This script was inspired by the [bitcoin_tools](https://github.com/sr-gi/bitcoin_tools) repo made by [Sergi Delgado Segura](https://github.com/sr-gi).
-I wanted to see if I could get a faster dump of the UTXO database by writing the program in Go, as well as get the **addresses** for each of the UTXOs.
+I wanted to see if I could get a faster dump of the UTXO database by writing the program in Go, in addition to getting the **addresses** for each of the UTXOs.
 The decoding and decompressing code in his repo helped me to write this tool.

 ### Similar Tools